laurakciic/foodie/README.md

 ## Obstacles & Solutions

-# App crashes - NavHostFragment couldn't be found (with clean debbug, no errors)
+### 1. App crashes - NavHostFragment couldn't be found (with clean debbug, no errors)

 Android Studio creates NavHostFragment in xml as a FragmentContainerView, not as <fragment> - that's why it couldn't be found via findNavController() method.

 According to the official [Android docs](https://developer.android.com/guide/navigation/navigation-getting-started) solution is:

-OLD:
+my code:
 ```kotlin
 navController = findNavController(R.id.navHostFragment)
 ```